AnyaP/apotapenko.com/source/research.md

 ##### In Russian:

-Vorontsov K. V., Potapenko A. A. [Regularization of probabilistic topic modelsto improve interpretability and determine the number of topics](http://www.dialog-21.ru/digests/dialog2014/materials/pdf/VorontsovKVPotapenkoAA.pdf).
-International Conference on Computational Linguistics “Dialogue”. – Computational Linguisticsand Intellectual Technologies, Moscow, 2014.
+Vorontsov K. V., Potapenko A. A. [Regularization of probabilistic topic models to improve interpretability and determine the number of topics](http://www.dialog-21.ru/digests/dialog2014/materials/pdf/VorontsovKVPotapenkoAA.pdf).
+International Conference on Computational Linguistics “Dialogue”. – Computational Linguistics and Intellectual Technologies, Moscow, 2014.
 Pp. 707-719.

 Potapenko A. A. Regularization of probabilistic topic model for forming topic kernels.
 XXI International scientific conference “Lomonosov-2014”. – Moscow: Issuing office of MSU, CMC, 2013.
 Pp. 80-82.